andreistoicu/spring-fundamentals-wantsome_2025/src/main/resources/exercises.md

 Create SpringBean7 where SpringBean5 will be injected via **Setter Injection**

 3.Create SpringBean8 and print a message inside the constructor, **with scope prototype** and inject into SpringBean6 And SpringBean7

+4. Create BeanInterface interface with a method interfaceMethod() which will be implemented by ImplementationBean1, ImplementationBean2, ImplementationBean3.
+- implement interfaceMethod() to print a different message